David Oliver (hurdler): Personal life

 His mother, Brenda Chambers, also competed in track and field in the 400 m hurdles event.

 He graduated from Denver East High School in Colorado, in 2000.
-He lives in Kissimmee, Florida and is trained by Aubrey Herring.
-He as well was formally coached by Brooks Johnson.
+He lives in Kissimmee, Florida and was trained by Aubrey Herring, and was formerly coached by Brooks Johnson.
 He graduated from Howard University in 2004 with a Bachelor of Business Administration in Marketing.

 Oliver is also a supporter of English football team Arsenal Football Club.